epic-gateway/envoy-image/README.md

-This is the Envoy used in the EGW.
+This is the Envoy used in the EPIC.

 It bootstraps its config from the container filesystem at the standard location: /etc/envoy/envoy.yaml.